Navas28/Game-website/README.md

 # Game Verse

-A modern game-selling website offering PlayStation and Xbox games, as well as popular subscriptions like Netflix and Amazon.

 ---

 ## Description

-Game Verse is a responsive website built for gaming and entertainment enthusiasts.
-It provides a clean interface to explore and purchase a variety of console games and digital subscriptions.
+.A modern game-selling website offering PlayStation and Xbox games, as well as popular subscriptions like Netflix and Amazon.It provides a clean interface to explore and purchase a variety of console games and digital subscriptions.

 ---

 ## Screenshot

-![Game Verse Screenshots]

 ![gameverse-home](https://github.com/user-attachments/assets/86230d3d-2aa3-4548-b874-55dcdf1a75d0)
 ![gameverse-ps](https://github.com/user-attachments/assets/95ca8163-6895-47b7-bd1c-cb7483850520)